tdongsi/tdongsi.github.io/source/_posts/Python/2016-07-14-priority-queue-recipe-in-python.markdown

 On the other hand, the [module `heapq`](https://docs.python.org/2/library/heapq.html) provides an implementation of binary heap algorithms, which is the most common *data structure* for implementing priority-queue.
 Although the module does not provide any direct implementation of priority-queue, [its documentation](https://docs.python.org/2/library/heapq.html) discusses how to add additional capabilities to a heap-based priority queue and provides a recipe as an example.
-That example is still hard to be used directly since it is not encapsulated and the standard `peek` method is noticeably missing.
+That example is still hard to be used directly since it is not encapsulated into a class and the standard `peek` method is noticeably missing.

 I ended up implementing a wrapper class for that recipe to make it easier to use.